mightymikem/lindbergh-loader/README.md

 make
 ```

 You should then copy the contents of the build directory to your game directory and run `./lindbergh` for the game, or `./lindbergh -t` for test mode.
+Please note you might need to set the game executable as "executable" using `chmod +x`.

 ```shell
 cp -a build/* /home/games/the-house-of-the-dead-4/disk0/elf/.